Marchand and Boston take on Washington

 Washington Capitals (36-15-5, second in the East Division) vs. Boston Bruins (33-16-7, third in the East Division)

 BOTTOM LINE: Brad Marchand leads Boston into a matchup with Washington.
-He ranks third in the league with 69 points, scoring 29 goals and recording 40 assists.
+He's third in the league with 69 points, scoring 29 goals and recording 40 assists.

 The Bruins are 33-16-7 in division matchups.
-Boston leads the NHL with nine shorthanded goals, led by Marchand with four.
+Boston ranks 26th in the NHL with 33.3 shots per game and is averaging 2.9 goals.

 The Capitals are 36-15-5 against the rest of their division.
-Washington ranks fifth in the NHL recording 9 points per game, averaging 3.4 goals and 5.6 assists.
+Washington has scored 188 goals and is fifth in the league averaging 3.4 goals per game.
+Alex Ovechkin leads the team with 24.

-Dmitry Orlov leads the Capitals with a plus-16 in 51 games this season.
+Nicklas Backstrom leads the Capitals with 53 points, scoring 15 goals and registering 38 assists.
 T.J.
 Oshie has six goals over the last 10 games for Washington.

 LAST 10 GAMES: Bruins: 6-3-1, averaging 3.2 goals, 5.4 assists, 2.4 penalties and 6.2 penalty minutes while giving up 1.9 goals per game with a .919 save percentage.